 7. Win-back & Re-engagement Emails

 Another automated e-commerce email that you should be sending is the win-back or re-engagement email.
-Build an email flow based on the customer purchase history, create rules to deploy re-engagement emails to customers who haven’t had a completed order in a while, for example, in the last 6 months.
+Build an email flow based on the customer purchase history, and create rules to deploy re-engagement emails to customers who haven’t had a completed order in a while, for example, in the last 6 months.
 Smaily offers its users the possibility to create automated workflows with an endless amount of steps.
-That means you can make your workflow as easy of detailed as you wish.
+That means you can make your workflow as easy or detailed as you wish.
 Here’s an example for inspiration – a Skillshare email – a well-crafted “we’ve missed you” message with a win-back offer.

 8. Birthday Emails

-If you have customer’s and/or their family member birthdays in your database, make sure you are there to wish them a happy birthday.
+If you have customers’ and/or their family members’ birthdays in your database, ensure you are there to wish them a happy birthday.
 Many consumers expect to be treated or treat themselves on their birthdays, so use the opportunity to attract them to your e-store – build those automated emails.
 Here’s a beautiful example from BarkBox – it celebrates a customer’s pet’s birthday – which shows excellent email targeting.

 9. Promote Your Social Media Accounts

 Last but not least – set up automated emails inviting your customers and prospects to follow your business on social media.
 The more channels you have as touchpoints with your customers, the better for your business!
 Grow your audience on many different platforms, and you can surely do that with email marketing help.
 Decide on the parameters for your automation.
 For example, determine if you want to be targeting only engaged customers or, in contrast, your first-time buyers.
 Timing is important – how long do you want to wait after, for instance, their first order to ask them to connect on social media?
 Here’s an interesting example from Good American – they are indeed making their message visible!